temporalio/temporal-learning/docs/examples/index.md

 * **Order Saga sample** [[Java]](https://github.com/temporal-sa/temporal-order-saga) Demonstrates Temporal's enhanced support for the Saga pattern, supporting recovery from failed transactions.
 See this  [companion video](https://www.youtube.com/watch?v=uHDQMfOMFD4) to see a demonstration of the example.

 ## Data encryption
-See the [Temporal Platform Feature Guide](https://docs.temporal.io/production-deployment/data-encryption) for more information on the purpose of Temporal Codec Servers.
+See the [Codec Server documentation](https://docs.temporal.io/production-deployment/data-encryption) for more information.
 * **Codec Server with JWT validation** [[TypeScript]](https://github.com/temporal-sa/temporal-codec-server) The codec server uses JSON Web Tokens (JWT) to confirm the authenticity of JWTs issued by Temporal Cloud.
 * **Codec CORS credentials** [[Go]](https://github.com/temporal-sa/codec-cors-credentials) An implementation of a Temporal [Codec Server](https://docs.temporal.io/dataconversion#codec-server) that supports Cross-Origin Resource Sharing (CORS), and specifically CORS requests with credentials.